QuBenhao/LeetCode/problems/problems_1717/problem.md

 # 1717.
-Maximum Score From Removing Substrings
+Maximum Score From Removing Substrings [Rating: 1867.99]

 You are given a string `s` and two integers `x` and `y`.
 You can perform two types of operations any number of times.